ikraamg/Etch-A-Sketch/README.md

 # Etch_A_Sketch

-> This is cool little JS project that simulates the physical magnetic Etch_A_Sketch boards from back in the day.
+### This is cool little JS project that simulates the physical magnetic Etch_A_Sketch boards from back in the day
 > ![screenshot](etch.png)

 ## Built With